Bunya Mountains National Park Southern Queensland Country

 • Bring drinking water, a fuel stove to boil water for drinking and/or chemical tablets to treat water.

-• Bring insect repellent to ward off ticks and tweezers to remove ticks from skin.
+• Bring insect repellent to ward off ticks and ether-containing spray to freeze and remove ticks from skin.

 • Take warm clothing and raincoats as weather is changeable.